-The Newport Public Works Division, under the direction of Community Services Director Doug Roell, provides many essential functions with a primary focus on providing street maintenance.
+The Newport Public Works Division, under the direction of the Public Works Director Ray Ebert REbert@NewportKY.gov provides many essential functions with a primary focus on providing street maintenance.
 This department of only nine full time employees and one mechanic does a tremendous amount of work year round to help maintain a high quality of life and safe conditions for our residents and visitors alike.
-Among their many regular responsibilities is maintainence of street signs, repair of potholes, and maintainence of lane markers and crosswalks.
+Among their many regular responsibilities is maintenance of street signs, repair of potholes, and maintenance of lane markers and crosswalks.

 The Public Works Division is also responsible for the following: